Office: Ritchie School of Engineering and Computer Science

 Why study engineering at the University of Denver?

 DU’s Department of Electrical and Computer Engineering (ECE) is creating the future of technology by providing a graduate education that emphasizes both multi-disciplinary and cross-disciplinary knowledge.
-The distinguished faculty is creating multi-disciplinary education programs that cover both depth and breadth, and research programs that incorporate and account for technological trends in research and development, along with industry.
-Graduate students join the faculty in conducting cutting-edge basic and applied research in emerging disciplines developing novel and unique solutions to old and new problems and opportunities.
+The distinguished faculty continues to create multi-disciplinary education programs that cover both depth and breadth, and research programs that incorporate and account for technological trends in research and development, along with industry.
+Graduate students will join the faculty in conducting cutting-edge basic and applied research in emerging disciplines developing novel and unique solutions to old and new problems and opportunities.

 Denver is a first-rate location for business, government and laboratory partnerships, and technology employment.
 The Colorado Front Range is consistently rated as one of the top high-tech areas in the country, and DU is located just minutes from the Denver Technological Center, the site of many top technology companies.
 The Department of Electrical and Computer Engineering is committed to active collaboration with these industry leaders.
 As a result, our students graduate with relevant research experience and a network of employment contacts in the technology sector that is second to none!